marc9323/Sample/README.md

 # Sample

-Sample to better understand github
+Sample to better understand github and stuff